 If your boat's gelcoat develops a chalky look over a period of time due to exposure to sun, there are gelcoat buffing and polishing compounds available at marine supply stores.
-Don't use common household scouring pads or powders.
+Do not use common household scouring pads or powders.